DLMedeiro/Job-Finder/README.md

 ## Learnings
+### Mockaroo and ElephantSQL
+Used these services to create data and deploy database
 ### Mobile first design
 After completing the functionality of this project I chose to build out the design with a mobile first approach.
 This strategy allowed me to create a better user experience across mobile devices, and made for an easier transition when developing the design for larger screens.
 ### Reactstrap Navbar